Yang Bin (businessman): Biography

 In September 2002, North Korea chose Yang Bin to govern and lead the economic development of the Sinŭiju Special Administrative Region.
 Shortly after his appointment, Chinese authorities removed him from his home and placed him on house arrest on 4 October.
 He was formally arrested on charges of tax evasion in November.
-Yang Bin was then formally sentenced in July 2003 for 18 years, and was fined for 2.3 million renminbi.
+Yang Bin was then formally sentenced in July 2003 to 18 years, and was fined for 2.3 million renminbi.
 Many of the charges were related to the building of Holland Village, a 220-hectare Netherlands-themed development project in the suburbs of Shenyang.
 Included among the charges was the building of properties on land originally acquired for agricultural use.